Frequently Asked Questions for Notary in California

 Does SD Signings officiate Weddings or Provode any Marraige Licenses/Services

 No. We only offer standard notary services.
-Marriages can typically be coordinated through the San Diego County Recorder’s Office ( https://arcc.sdcounty.ca.gov/Pages/default.aspx ) – They can offer marriage documentation and procedure.
+Marriages can typically be coordinated through the San Diego County Recorder’s Office.

-The signatures and fingerprints within our records have imagined and built the San Diego Skyline.
-They have created thriving communities worldwide in previously impoverished and hopeless places.
-They have built families and protected legacies.
+The signatures and fingerprints in our record books have imagined and built the San Diego skyline, created thriving communities worldwide in previously impoverished and hopeless places, and built families while protecting legacies.

-We serve as an ambassador for people moving forward confidently in their decisions.
-We empower and protect their intentions.
-We are an adventure company as people make history, change the future, and stand tall in what they believe.
-These are people that are committed and all in.
+As a notary service, we serve as an ambassadors for people who move forward confidently in their decisions.
+We empower and protect their intentions and help them make history, change the future, and stand tall in what they believe.
+These are people who are committed and all in.

-This work is extremely important to us.
-We are genuine, proactive, and deliver excellence unto fulfillment.
-The moment we join together on a transaction, we ensure we provide our very best work for you.
-Long before we ever we meet, we are preparing, we are proof-checking the paperwork, we are planning an incredible experience without surprises.
-This means your appointments are swift and protected, We often finish your appointments minutes before they were ever scheduled.
-Your time and your plans matter to us.
-You’ve got places to be in this world.
+This work is crucial to us.
+We are genuine, proactive, and deliver excellence to fulfill our responsibilities.
+From the moment we join together on a transaction, we ensure that we provide our very best work for you.
+Long before we meet in person, we prepare by proof-checking paperwork and planning an incredible experience without surprises.
+This means your appointments are swift and secure, and we often finish them minutes before the scheduled time.
+Your time and plans matter to us because you have places to be in this world.

-We are not robots, we are real people that deliver a personable and incredible work.
-We’re on your team as you change your world!
-You have aligned with your integrity, and now you will leave your mark defining how you will be identified.
-You’re saying, “This is who I am”.
-Learn how we can serve you with your transaction at sdsignings.com
+We are not robots; we are real people who deliver personalized and exceptional work.
+We are on your team as you change your world!
+You have aligned with your integrity, and now you will leave your mark, defining how you will be identified.